 How long should your personal statement be for law school?

 Each law school may have its own rules regarding page length and font size for a personal statement.
-So make sure to check the personal statement format requirements for each school you’re applying to.
+So make sure to check the personal statement format requirements for each school you’re applying to (among other specific law school requirements).
 However, for the vast majority of schools, a statement should be about 2 pages long, double-spaced, in a readable font size (12 pt or 11 pt).